What They Do: Loan officers evaluate, authorize, or recommend approval of loan applications for people and businesses.

 Most loan officers work full time, and some work more than 40 hours per week.

-Employment of loan officers is projected to show little or no change over the next ten years.
+Employment of loan officers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

-Despite limited employment growth, about 25,000 openings for loan officers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 29,400 openings for loan officers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Increased demand for loan officers is expected as both businesses and individuals seek credit to finance commercial investments and personal spending.
 Loan officers will be needed to evaluate the creditworthiness of applicants and determine the likelihood that loans will be paid back in full and on time.